apurugganan/00_compsci/02_mit6001x/notes.md

     2. check invariants on data structs are met
     3. check constraints on return values
     4. check violations of constraints on procedure (e.g no duplicates on a list)

+## Objected Oriented Programming
+- data abstraction;
+- internal representation thru data attributes
+- interface for interactong with an object is through methods
+- defines behaviours but hides implementation
+- can create new instance; destroy objects
+- bundle data into packages; procedures work on them through well-defined interfaces

+objects have:
+1. type
+2. data representation
+3. set of procedures for interaction with the object

+each instance is a particular type of an object
+123 is an instance of an int
+a = "hello"; a is an instand of a string

+NOTE: always use the defined interfaces; correct behavior may be compromised if you manipulate internal data representation

+creating a class vs using instance of a class creating
+1. define the class name
+2. define class attributes

+using
+1. create new instances of objects
+2. doing operations on the instance